Chevrolet Sail: Third generation (2014)

 start-stop function and delivering improved performance compared to the previous generation.
 The 1.3-litre engine offers a maximum power of 76 kW and a peak torque of 127 Nm, having a fuel economy of 5.3 L/100 km.
 The 1.5-litre engine generates a maximum power of 83 kW and a peak torque of 141 Nm, having a fuel economy of 5.4 L/100 km.

 It was developed by SAIC-GM and Pan Asia Technical Automotive Center (PATAC) engineers, and is available only as a four-door saloon.
 It is exported to markets such as Chile, Philippines, Peru, Mexico (sold as Aveo) and Myanmar.
 The car was discontinued in the Chinese domestic market in 2019.

 The Sail is renamed as the Aveo in Mexico and other Central American markets to avoid any association with the second generation Sail, which had obtained zero star rating in Latin NCAP in 2016.
 It went on sale in Mexico in November 2017 for the 2019 model year.

 Safety

+Latin NCAP

-The Chinese-made New Aveo in its most basic Latin American configuration with 2 airbags and no ESC received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2018.
+The Chinese-made New Aveo in its most basic Latin American market configuration with 2 airbags and no ESC received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2018.

-The updated Chinese-made New Aveo in its most basic Latin American configuration with 2 airbags and no ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2019.
+The updated Chinese-made New Aveo in its most basic Latin American market configuration with 2 airbags and no ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2019.

+Fourth generation (310C; 2023)

+The fourth-generation Sail became available in Chile and other nearby countries since September 2023 as a 2024 model year.
+The model is a rebadged Chevrolet Aveo and produced by SAIC-GM-Wuling in China.